4K TV: Everything You Need to Know About 4K

 The world of television has changed a lot in recent years.
 There are new technologies and certifications, all for the next leap forward, nothing more than 4K TVs.

-They all carry rotating abbreviations like HDR10+, Dolby Vision HDR, and 8K.
+They all carry rotating abbreviations, such as HDR10+, Dolby Vision HDR, and 8K.
 For now, the main thing you need to know is 4K.

-4K is no longer something for new adopters, but its size is now increasing as studios, broadcasters, and streaming services support it.
+4K is no longer something for new adopters, but its size increases as studios, broadcasters, and streaming services support it.

-Both Netflix and Amazon have emphasized 4K on their streaming platforms in recent years, and the latter also offers several devices that support 4K.
+In recent years, both Netflix and Amazon have emphasized 4K on their streaming platforms, and the latter also offers several devices that support 4K.

 On the gaming side, there is 4K love with the Xbox One X and PS4 Pro.
 Apple also endeavors to storm the 4K castle with its Apple TV 4K.

-With all that in mind, here’s everything you need to know about 4K to save time and effort when buying a new 4K TV.
+With everything in mind, here’s everything you need to know about 4K to save time and effort when buying a new 4K TV.

 What is 4K?

-4K, or Ultra HD, refers to a TV resolution of 3840 x 2160 pixels.
-That’s four times as many pixels as on a Full HD TV, for a total of around 8.3 million pixels.
+4K, or Ultra HD, is a TV resolution of 3840 x 2160 pixels.
+That’s four times as many pixels as on a Full HD TV, for around 8.3 million pixels.

 Having that many pixels means higher pixel density, and you should have a clearer, more defined image.

-It’s not necessarily about sharpness but missing out on more detail and texture.
+It’s not necessarily about sharpness but missing more detail and texture.

 What is the contrast between 4K and Ultra HD?